Cookies & Cups > Recipes > Dessert > Cakes > Buttermilk Sheet Cake

 A slice of buttermilk sheet cake on a brown plate next to a fork.

 Sheet cakes are the best to make ahead for parties.
 One of the main reasons is that they freeze so darn well!
+You can freeze this vanilla cake before or after it’s been frosted:

-You can freeze this buttermilk cake before or after it’s been frosted.
-If you’re freezing it before frosting, simply wrap the cake tightly in plastic wrap (with a layer of foil to protect against freezer burn) and then pop it into the freezer.
+• If you’re freezing it before frosting, simply wrap the cake tightly in plastic wrap (with a layer of foil to protect against freezer burn) and then pop it into the freezer.

-If you’re freezing the cake after frosting, I recommend placing the whole cake into the freezer, uncovered and while it’s still in the pan, to allow it to pre-freeze.
+• If you’re freezing the cake after frosting, I recommend placing the whole cake into the freezer, uncovered, and while it’s still in the pan, to allow it to pre-freeze.
 This avoids messing up the icing!
 Once the cake is frozen solid, double wrap it and then place it back into the freezer to store.

 Print